 Supporting you in periods of instability and change

+Periods of instability, whether personal or societal, often bring more than stress or uncertainty.
 They can challenge the structures through which we understand ourselves, our relationships, and our direction in life.

+At such times, it becomes necessary not only to cope, but to re-examine and clarify one’s position.
 I can support you in this process, helping you make sense of what is happening, identify what is at stake for you, and determine how to respond in a way that is both grounded and meaningful.

-Read More in Your Objectives >
+Read more in Your Objectives >

 Working together